akeneo/pim-community-dev/STANDARD_FORMAT.md

         array:3 [
           "locale" => "a locale code"
           "scope" => "a scope code"
-          "data" => "the value for the given locale and scope" ]
+          "data" => "the data for the given locale and scope" ]

 And that's why, for the same attribute, it's possible to have multiple values: